Canonical tags let you specify which among multiple duplicate pages is the primary, preferred version of a page.

 Without the canonical tag, you are at the mercy of search engines – they will select the canonical version themselves.
 And, they may very well choose one that you don’t view as representative of the given content.
 This can severely impact your search visibility and rankings.

-This guide explains the characteristics and best practices for using canonical tags to address duplicate content issues on your website.
+This guide explains the characteristics and SEO-friendly practices for using canonical tags to address duplicate content issues on your website.

-A canonical tag helps Google consolidate duplicate URLs.
-It’s a snippet of code that is used to tell search engines that a particular URL should be treated as the main (canonical) version of a page.
+A canonical tag is a snippet of code that is used to tell search engines that a particular URL should be treated as the main (canonical) version of a page.
+Canonical tags help Google manage duplicate URLs which makes using them crucial from the SEO perspective.

 The most common technique to implement canonical tags is to add the following snippet of code to the HTML of a page: